 How do medicine delivery apps make money?

 The answer to this question will heavily depend on the business model you choose.
-If you’re building an app for your own pharmacy, its purpose is to make your business more profitable by expanding into a larger target market.
+If you’re building a medicine delivery app for your own pharmacy, its purpose is to make your business more profitable by expanding into a larger target market.
 The profitability of the app itself will probably be of secondary concern.

 However, if you’re building a medicine delivery app to offer as a service, your app will need to earn money on its own, and there are two ways to do so.